chrisboran/docs/Service-Production-Requirements.md

 * All services **must** emit service level metrics and not rely solely on infrastructure level metrics that are accessible for service owners, support, and SRE
 * All services **should** provide a mechanism to accept/forward request IDs included in log lines (and possibly other metrics) to facilitate distributed tracing
 * All services **could** use structured logging to emit key metrics on a per-request basis
-* All services **must** provide custom dashboards reflecting their service metrics for stakeholders to consume using the well-known Salesforce supported toolchains
+* All services **must** provide custom dashboards reflecting their service metrics for stakeholders to consume using the well-known supported toolchains
     * All T0/T1 services **must** provide a health overview dashboard visible to all stakeholders (support, SRE, dependent services) for both production and staging environments
-* All services **must** **** feed logging and monitoring data to a Salesforce supported toolchain in order to engage stakeholders outside the team
+* All services **must** **** feed logging and monitoring data to a supported toolchain in order to engage stakeholders outside the team
 * All services **could** use augmentative tooling within their service team to get deeper insights
 * All services **must** be able to debug in a production-like staging environment without the use of a debugger to prove the observability of their system
 * All T0/T1 services **must** publish a quarterly scorecard that provides transparent visibility to: